Get Started - Free 5 Part Series

 What bothers most people about weight loss is that it doesn’t happen quickly enough.
 And, if we switch perspectives, that’s a fantastic fact.

-Because, if your weight loss is slow, it’s much more likely to be permanent.
+Quick weight loss comes back.
+If your weight loss is slow, it’s much more likely to be permanent.
 I’ve been helping clients lose weight for over 10 years, and I’ve done it myself – I’ve lost almost 100 lbs. and next month will mark 13 years I’ve sustained that weight loss.
 I’ve been able to see what makes people successful:

 2012 is drawing to a close!
 It’s time for my annual contest where YOU guess how many exercise sessions I completed this year.
 The winner will receive a set of Catalyst products, including workbooks and CD audio classes worth more than $500, to illuminate your permanent weight loss journey!